 The competition began in 2008 (through a partnership between sponsors AAA, AASHTO, and the U.S. Chamber of Commerce) as a way to recognize state DOTs and highlight the tremendous projects they delivered to make their communities a better place to live, work, and play.
-Now celebrating its 10th anniversary, the America’s Transportation Awards still showcases why transportation infrastructure–and properly funding it–is so important.
-Make sure your story is told and nominate one of your projects (or three!) in the 2017 competition.
+Now in its 11th year (with the same sponsors and the addition of Socrata), the America’s Transportation Awards still showcases why transportation infrastructure–and properly funding it–is so important.
+Make sure your story is told and nominate one of your projects (or three!) in the 2018 competition.

 - Best Use of Technology & Innovation